gradient-pulse/phi-mesh/README.md

 - Reinforced by second and third echoes (the “two-three”),
 - Together forming a coherent, recursive structure.

-Just as a waltz is danced to a **ONE-two-three** cadence, turbulence reveals its own recursive cadence — not imposed from outside, but arising from within the flow itself.
+Just as a waltz is danced to a **one-two-three** cadence, turbulence reveals its own recursive cadence — not imposed from outside, but arising from within the flow itself.

 ## Why this matters